 - Is there a medical clinic onsite?

-- Is the community associated with a local hospital or nursing facility?
+- Is the facility associated with a local hospital or nursing facility?

 - What is their protocol in the event of a medical emergency?